 In Port Jackson, Grimes’ report of the nature of the country around Port Phillip was considered unfavourable by the government in Sydney, and his report was sent to England.

-Before the information reached the Government back in England, Captain David Collins had been dispatched — 27th April 1803 — to form a penal settlement at the place which had been described by Murray as resembling the scenery of Arthur’s Seat and Greenwich Park.
+Before Grimes' report (which identified sources of fresh water) reached the Government back in England, Captain David Collins had been dispatched — 27th April 1803 — to form a penal settlement at the place which had been described by Murray as resembling the scenery of Arthur’s Seat (a large hill near Edinburgh, Scotland) and Greenwich Park (a large park in the centre of London).

 The party, lead by Collins, settled near present-day Sorrento in October 1803, unfortunately without the report and survey map created by Grimes, which showed where there was abundant fresh water.
 Collins chose that particular location in order to keep watch for the enemy French ships that might also enter the Bay.
 However, at that location they found the soil too poor for crops and no fresh water.